 In the table above, note that reserved bits are grayed table cells and are not described in the bit description section below.
 Reserved bits must always be written with a value of '0'.
-For additional information, refer to the Register Definitions on page 106 in the I/O Analog Multiplexer chapter.
+For additional information, refer to the Register Definitions on page 98 in the I/O Analog Multiplexer chapter.

 Bits Name Description 4:2 ECO_XGM[2:0] These bits set the amplifier gain.
-The bigs power mode (ECO $\perp$ DM-0) step size of the surrent source is approximately 400 pA The high power mode (ECO_LPM=0) step size of the current source is approximately 400 nA.
+The high power mode (ECO_LPM=0) step size of the current source is approximately 400 nA.
 In low power mode (ECO_LPM=1), the overall power is approximately 5% lower with the '000' setting than with the '111' setting.
 000 Highest gain setting.
 Lowest power setting in low power mode.
 111 Lowest gain setting.
-101 Default value.
-1:0 ECO_LP[1:0] These regulate low power mode settings.
+1:0 ECO_LP[1:0] 101 Default value.
+These regulate low power mode settings.
 00 Highest Power Setting.
 11 Lowest power setting (30% power reduction).
 00 Default value.